by Steven K. Roberts

 It has begun at last.

 First stop: Bothell.
 Seattle passed smoothly, the Burke Gilman Trail simplifying what would otherwise have been a 33-mile ordeal of city riding.
 Whispering past joggers, catching glimpses of urgent racers, swerving to miss the occasional stray toddler, we made our way through the colors of early fall to Traveling Software.
-This was to be our official send-off, an event that would draw not only five TV crews but GEnie’s own Steve Haracznak—director of Public Relations.
+This was to be our official send-off, an event that would draw not only five TV crews but GEnie’s own Steve Haracznak — director of Public Relations.
 When you become a living caricature of technology’s potential, apparently, the industry takes notice.
-Seattle Times:

 Dinner.
 Exuberant tale-swapping.
 Big plans.
 Debugging till 2.
 Fitful sleep on the floor; awakening bleary to the humming of corporate America.
 “There’s somebody sleeping in there,” came whispers from the hall; then we emerged, blinking in the fluorescents, stumbling to the coffeepot and greeting the first reporter and hour and a half early.

 “I am the Winnebiko,” said the bike,

 “do you have any questions before we head south?”